approvals/ApprovalTests.cpp/doc/mdsource/Options.source.md

 ## Reporters

+[Reporters](/doc/Reporters.md#top) launch diff tools upon failure.
 There are two ways to set a Reporter.

 1. Pass in a Reporter object to the Options constructor, for example: